Trans-Asia Shipping Lines: Current fleet

+TASLI operates 9 passenger-cargo vessels and 6 cargo vessels.

-Former vessels
+Former Fleet

 M/V Trans-Asia 20 ( IMO number: 9858369)

-A brand new 98 meter RORO/Passenger ferry built at Kegoya Dock in Japan, she was designed to carry 690 passengers and was assigned on Cebu to Cagayan de Oro route.
+A 98 meter RORO/Passenger ferry built at Kegoya Dock in Japan, she was designed to carry 690 passengers and was assigned on Cebu to Cagayan de Oro route.
 In 2021, she left Trans-Asia fleet and was transferred to its sister company, Starlite Ferries and renamed as MV Starlite Phoenix.

 M/V Trans-Asia 5 (Former Flagship)

 M/V Trans-Asia 5, former Butuan Bay 1 of Carlos A. Gothong Lines Inc. (CAGLI).
 Trans-Asia acquired this ship in the early 2010 and completed reconfiguring the vessel in December 2010 and she serves Cebu to Masbate route as a cargo vessel.
 Her passenger decks were removed due to Permit Cancellation.

 She was built by Iwagi Zosen in the Iwagi shipyard for the shipping company Keiyo Kisen and she was completed in February 1989.